1. Home

 The temporary worker initially signs their employment contract with the staffing agency and remains employed by the former throughout their assignment at the third-party company.

 The third-party company is responsible for onboarding and often for providing any material necessary to perform the job as well.
-However, issuing a certificate of employment for the assignment, is the responsibility of the staffing company.
+However, the staffing company is responsible for issuing a certificate of employment for the assignment.

 What happens when temporary workers are no longer needed?